sedelmeyer/cc-pydata/docs/tutorial.rst

 2. Complete template prompts required to generate template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The below listed prompts will be presented on the commandline after generating your project (see Step 1 above).
+The below listed prompts will be presented on the command line after generating your project (see Step 1 above).
 For each prompt, default values will be presented in brackets (i.e. ``full_name [Michael Sedelmeyer]:``).

 To modify defaults or customize these prompts, please see the ``cookiecutter.json`` file.